 a builder's codex

-codex · playbooks · Competitive analysis playbook
+codex · playbooks · Run competitive analysis that arms sellers and sharpens positioning

 When to use